WICG/scheduling-apis/spec/processing-model.md

     1. Return [=Scheduler/static priority task queue map=][|priority|].
 </div>

 Issue: Link the priority change algorithm.
+Also, maybe change the name of this since it also creates the task queue if needed.

 ### Scheduling Tasks ### {#sec-scheduler-alg-scheduling-tasks}